| kdgregory.com | |

 characters into another limited set of characters.
 If we need to uppercase

-text, it would be better to use the Java method The first part of implementing a user-defined function is easy: implement
+The first part of implementing a user-defined function is easy: implement

 the function.
 Actually, it's not so easy: XPath functions are instances of